 - Validate and normalize feelings.
 Acknowledge that we all may be impacted in different ways and that’s okay.

 - Share your own experience.
-Humanize the experience to help students understand that faculty, staff, and advisors face challenges too.
+You can share short summaries of times you may have struggled also to help students understand that faculty, staff, and advisors face challenges too.

 - Avoid making assumptions.
 Don’t assume that students feel a particular way based on your own experience or biases.

 - Brainstorm solutions for creating community.
-Invite students to be partners in developing solutions and creative ways to maintain community in your lab and/or department.
+Invite students to be partners in developing solutions and creative ways to build community in your lab and/or department.

 - Refer students to support resources if needed.
 If you are concerned about a student, support resources are here to help.
 Don’t hesitate to reach out.

 - Ask open-ended questions.
-Encourage sharing by asking questions that prompt answers that aren’t simply yes or no.
+Encourage students to share by asking questions that prompt answers that aren’t simply yes or no.

 - It’s been some time since we last connected.
 I’m glad we have a chance to connect now.
 Can you catch me up on what the last few [weeks/months] have been for you?

 - I heard you say [repeat language that the student used to express how they were feeling].
 How has [this feeling] impacted you personally and academically?
 What are some things you’ve tried to help address this?

 - As we get ready to start the spring semester, I’m checking in with everyone in case we need to adjust anything with how we’ve been running the [class/lab/group].
 How has your experience with the [class/lab/group] been thus far?
 Do you have any feedback on how things can be improved?